Shammachale0102/React.js/README.md

 In main.jsx, we are importing our useFetch Hook and utilizing it like any other Hook.
 This is where we pass in the URL to fetch data from.

+## React Online Compiler
+### React.js Compiler (Editor)
+Create your own website and React.js applications with a Node.js environment in W3Schools Spaces.

+W3Schools Spaces is a website-building tool that enables you to create and share your own website, as well as develop and host your React.js applications within a Node.js environment.

+You have full control over the website's appearance and functionality by editing the code directly in your web browser.

+W3Schools Spaces is user-friendly and requires no setup, making it easy to use.

+Get started with React.js by selecting the Node.js environment in Spaces.

+The code editor is packed with features to help you achieve more:

+Templates: Start from scratch or use a template
+Cloud-based: no installations required.
+You only need your browser Terminal & Log: debug and troubleshoot your code easily File Navigator: switch between files inside the code editor And much more!